CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 ### How to Complete a Character Sheet – A Step by Step Guide

 - Choose the lineage of the character.
-- Spend Your CP (Character Points) on categories and skills.
+- Spend Your CP (Character Points) on categories and [skills]({{< ref "/rules/skills" >}}) .
-- Finalize your character sheet with Crestfallen Staff
+- Finalize your character sheet with Crestfallen Staff.

 ### Points Systems

-#### Character Points/CP Cost
+#### Character Points

+##### CP Cost

 Every character in Crestfallen starts the game with 60 CP (Character Points) and gains additional through attendance.
-Characters use these CP to purchase Categories and Skills, which grant characters additional options throughout the course of the game.
+Characters use these CP to purchase Categories and [Skills]({{< ref "/rules/skills" >}}) , which grant characters additional options throughout the course of the game.
 Characters start with access to the General and the characters lineage Category for free.
 Other than these, the first Category a Character purchases will cost 5 CP.
 Each additional Category will cost 5 more than the last purchased.
 (1st is 5, 2nd is 10, 3rd is 15, etc).
 Once a Category is purchased, a Character may then purchase skills at their listed cost.
 Skills found on multiple lists may have different costs.
 The cost of a skill will always be the cost when purchased.
 No CP will be refunded if a Category is later unlocked with a different cost unless stated in a particular skill.

+##### Gaining CP

 Characters gain 4 CP for attending an event (2CP for a One-Day).
 In addition, they may receive up to 4 CP bonus for the character they are playing and an additional 4 CP bonus for their secondary character (also reduced to 2 and 2 for One-Day events).
 These bonus CP can be gained in the following ways.